grbeno/grbeno.github.io/pages/threading.md

             results.append(future.result())

     print(f"Valid tickers: {len([r for r in results if r is not None])}")

-    if error_types:
-        if "rate_limit" in error_types:
-            print("Warning: some tickers were skipped due to rate limiting.") if "other" in error_types:
-            print("Warning: some tickers failed due to other errors.")
 ```

 Run it exactly as in the looping test.